Threshold KNN-Shapley: A Linear-Time and Privacy-Friendly Approach to Data Valuation: Privacy Risks Challenges of Privatization for KNN-Shapley

 \begin{remark}[\textbf{Other privacy risks in data valuation}] It is important to note that in this work, we do not consider the privacy risks of revealing individuals' data to the central server.
 This is a different type of privacy risk that needs to be addressed using secure multi-party computation (MPC) technique \cite{yao1982protocols}, and it should be used together with differential privacy in practice.
 In addition, to use KNN-Shapley or many other data valuation techniques, the central server needs to maintain a clean, representative validation set, the privacy of which is not considered by this paper. \end{remark}

-\textbf{Experiments.} We further illustrate the privacy risks of revealing data value scores with a concrete example, where we investigate the impact of removing a data point on the KNN-Shapley score of another data point that is close to the removed one.
-Specifically, we calculate the KNN-Shapley score for a chosen data point in the dataset, and then repeat the process after eliminating one of its nearby points from the dataset.
-The results in Figure \ref{fig:leakpriv} (on CPU dataset \cite{cpudataset}) show a substantial difference in the KNN-Shapley score of the investigated data point depending on whether the nearby data point has been removed.
-Detailed experiment settings as well as the results on additional datasets can be found in Appendix \ref{appendix:knnsv-privrisk-score}.

-\add{\textbf{A Simple Membership Inference (MI) Attack on KNN-Shapley (detailed in Appendix \ref{appendix:mia}).} Our observation demonstrates the potential for KNN-Shapley scores to leak membership information of other data points in the dataset.
+\textbf{A Simple Membership Inference (MI) Attack on KNN-Shapley (detailed in Appendix \ref{appendix:mia}).} We further illustrate the privacy risks of revealing data value scores with a concrete example.
 Analogous to the classic membership inference attack on ML model \cite{shokri2017membership}, in Appendix \ref{appendix:mia} we show an example of privacy attack where an adversary could infer the presence/absence of certain data points in the dataset based on the variations in the KNN-Shapley scores.
 The design is analogous to the membership inference attack against ML models via the \emph{likelihood ratio test} \cite{carlini2022membership}.
 The AUROC score of the attack results is shown in Table \ref{tb:MIA}.
 As we can see, our MIA attack can achieve a detection performance that is better than the random guess (0.5) for most of the settings.
 On some datasets, the attack performance can achieve $> 0.7$ AUROC.
-This demonstrates that privacy leakage in data value scores can indeed lead to non-trivial privacy attacks.
-This underscores the need for privacy safeguards in data valuation due to inherent privacy risks.}
+This demonstrates that privacy leakage in data value scores can indeed lead to non-trivial privacy attacks, and underscores the need for privacy safeguards in data valuation.\footnote{We stress that the goal here is to demonstrate that the data value scores can indeed serve as another channel of privacy leakage.
+We do \emph{not} claim any optimality of the attack we construct here.
+Improving MI attacks for data valuation is an interesting future work.}